 Close Embrace and Open Embrace (III)

-But that is not all.
-If close embrace tango is sensual and physical, it is also romantic and soulful.
-No one has depicted this aspect of close embrace tango better than Eugene Grigoryev in his short essay What Is Tango?.
-Here I want to quote his essay in its entirety because I myself cannot say any better, and the narrative of close embrace tango would not be complete without this depiction of its romantic, poetic, dreamy and heavenly feelings.
-The following is Eugene’s masterpiece.
+And that's not all.
+If close embrace tango is sensual and physical, it is also romantic, poetic, and soulful.
+No one has expressed this more beautifully than Eugene Grigoryev in his short essay What Is Tango?
+I share his words here in full, because I could not say it better myself—and no portrayal of close embrace tango is complete without his poetic rendering of its deeper, dreamlike essence:

 “Tango is more than just a dance or a sequence of steps.
 It is an expression of our emotions, an inner reflection of who we are and what we experience, a way to channel what we feel through movement.
 Tango is a language of expressing what we feel through motion, stirred in us by music, in unison with our partner.
-It comes into your lives in many different ways, as simple interest, a hobby, or a fascination… and ever so slowly it becomes an addiction.
+It comes into your life in many different ways—as a simple interest, a hobby, or a fascination… and ever so slowly it becomes an addiction.

 The social aspect of milonga is fascinating.
 It holds anticipation, surprise, heavenly music, moments of contact and separation.
 The challenge and satisfaction of rhythmically moving in unison with another person is what lures us to Tango.
 The experience is both physical and surreal.
 In three minutes of a song, you can experience a rollercoaster of emotions, but you will not experience them alone.
 For in those three minutes there will be a person embracing you, sharing what they are feeling with you… all without a single word being spoken… pure, raw emotions expressed through motion.”